-"It would be a serious mistake to conclude that because of his purely ceremonial position and negligible governmental powers the Emperor does not play a very important role in the Japanese political system.
-A nation needs powerful, loyalty begetting-symbol about which to forge its national unity.
-For Japan, such a focus is provided pre-eminently by the Imperial Family.......Under the present circumstances there is nothing that can readily or effectively take its place.
-Its role is not to be discounted nor lightly discarded."
+"It would be a serious mistake to conclude that because of his purely ceremonial position and neglipide governmental powers the Emperor does not play a very important role in the Japanese political system.
+A nation needs powerfal, loyalty begeting-symbol about which to forge its national unity.
+For Japan, such a focus is provided opte-eminently by the Imperial Family, ..../Inder the present circumstances there is nothing that can readily or effectively take its place.
+Its role is not to be disconnect no flightly discarded."

 - Q. What are the main features and fundamental principles of the Japanese Constitution. ? - Ans.
 In modern times Japan has had two constitutions.
-The first of these is popularly known as the Meiji in 1890.
+The first of these is popularly known as the Meji in 1890.
 The second one, simply known as the Constitution of Japan, came into effect on May 3, 1947.
-The new Japanese Constitution differs from the Meiji Constitution in many respects.
+The new Japanese Constitution differs from the Mejij Constitution in many respects.
 The main features of the constitution may be studied as under:- - 1.
 Written Constitution: The new constitution is a written document and was proclaimed on November 3, 1946, though it came into effect six months later On May 3, 1947.
 The new constitution consists of a preamble, 11 chapters and 103 articles.
-The constitution is a unique amalgam of British and American institutions and is almost twice as long as the Meiji Constitution. - 2.
-The constitution is based on the theory of Popular Sovereignty.
+The constitution is a unique amalgam of British and American institutions and is almost twice as long as at the fell Constitution. - The constitution is based on the theory of Popular Sovereignty.
 It expressly says that the constitution is the act of the people and not a gift of the Emperor.
-The Preamble of the Constitution reads - "We, the Japanese people, acting through our duly elected representatives in the National Diet-do proclaim that sovereign power resides with the people and do firmly establish this constitution.
+The Preamble of the Constitution reads - "We, the Japanese people, acting through our duly elected presentatives in the National Diet-do proclaim that sovereign power resides with the people and do firmly establish this constituion.
 Government is a sacred trust of the people, the authority for which is derived from the people and the benefits of which are enjoyed by the people." - 3.
 The Japanese Constitution like the Constitution of U.S.A. is a rigid constitution.
 It lays down a special procedure for its amendment.
-Amendments to the constitution require initiation by a two-thirds concurring votes of all members of both houses of the National Diet and ratification by the people through an affirmative vote by a majority of these participating in a referendum on the proposed amendment.
-The amendment so ratified is promulgated by the Emperor in the name of the people and it becomes an integral part of the constitution. - 4.
-Influence of the U.N.
-Ideals: The influence of the U.N.
-Principles is clearly visible in the Constitution of Japan The Japanese Constitution very much like the words used in the U.N.
-Charter, reads, "We, the Japanese people........... determined that we shall secure for ourselves all nations and the blessings of liberty throughout this land," The Preamble further says that "We desire to occupy an honoured place in the international society striving for the preservation of peace and the banishment of tyranny and slavery, oppression and intolerance for all time from the earth.
-We recognise that all peoples of the world have the right to live in peace free from fear and want."
-Thus we find that every word of the Preamble resembles the principles incorporated in the Charter.
+Amendments to the constitution require initiation by a two-thirds concurring votes of all members of both houses of the National Diet and ratification by the people through an affirmative vote by a majority of these participating in a referredum on the proposed amendment.
+The amendment or ratified is promulgated out of the constitution. - Influence of the U.N.
+Meals: The influence of the U.N.
+Praciples is clearly visible in the Constitution of Japan The Japanese people, which was the constitution of Japan The Japanese reads, "We, the Japanese people, ..., determined that we shall secure for ourselves all antients and the belossing of liberty throughout an honomore place in the international society striving for the preservation of peace and the bankment of typensy and davery, opperation to the stripe of the property of the present security of the present peoples of the world have the right to lives in peace free from fear and was.
+Thus we find that every world of the Pranishe recembers the